 SQL Procedure Vs UDF

-A Function returns one or One Set of Values – One Time.
+- A Function returns Single or one Set of Values ( One Time).

 Example: How to Create Table type UDF.